haoaa/myangular/note/directive.md

 ### templateURL link
 when call the function `applyDirectivesToNode`, let's say there are three directives apply on a dom node and the last one is a template  directive.
 After the first two directives call their compile function

+### transclude
+Although the DOM you pass in will be used inside another directive’s template, its scope will still be as if it was used where you wrote it: Outside the directive’s template.